NasiGoRank/SusScan/README.md

 ---

-## License
+## 📄 License

-Add your preferred license here.
+This project is licensed under the MIT License - see the LICENSE file for details.